rsyncOSX/photosbythomasdocsymodule/content/en/about/index.md

 My name is Thomas, and my email address is thomeven@gmail.com.
 I retired from work in April 2022 at the age of 62 and am a passionate wildlife photographer.
-In my retirement, I enjoy spending time with my grandchildren, pursuing photography, developing macOS application, and exploring the Norwegian mountains.
+In my retirement, I enjoy spending time with my grandchildren, pursuing photography, developing macOS application, and exploring the Norwegian mountains and nature.
 In mid-November 2024, approximately 80 birds and animals, primarily birds, can be found on this website.
 I update the website when I have taken new photographs that I believe are worthy of publication.
-I do not actively manage the site; rather, I use it as a personal resource to learn more about the birds I photograph.
+I do not actively promote the site; rather, I use it as a personal resource to learn more about the birds I photograph.
 Each bird and animal featured on the website includes links to Wikipedia articles for further information.